faisalnazir1213/Scentinel/README.md

 # Scentinel App
 The Luminescent BioSensor Analysis application(Scentinel App) offers a user-friendly interface for uploading an image of a Luminescent sensor.
 It then analyzes the various wells' signal responses and converts them into quantitative values.
-Using these values, the unknown concentration of the sample can be estimated through statistical analysis.
+Using these values, the unknown concentration of the sample is estimated through statistical analysis.

 # Android(Apk) Files
 https://drive.google.com/file/d/16YoRcfn2EU35itPo5yYxtPmKU9CwhYLT/view?usp=sharing<br />